eskayamadeus/gh-dev-resources/README.md

 # Resources for Ghanaian Developers

 This is a collection of useful links and projects that can help you keep your costs low or avoid having to pay for services located in other countries.

 This list is a work in progress.
 I'm sure I'm missing many great projects.
 Feel free to send a pull request!
+See [Contributing](#contributing).

+If you wish to contact me, send me an email at [skelikem@gmail.com](mailto:skelikem@gmail.com) with the subject *Inquiry: GH Dev Resources*.

+## About this page

 This page is for general items which are language-agnostic.
 If you're looking for resources for a specific language, check out the other branches.